phoenixlabsresearch/spark-docs/whats-new/repay-with-atokens.md

 _Example:_ **User have stable DAI debt and also holds aDAI token**

-The user in this case can use aDAI to repay DAI debt in single transaction without any approvals or having to withdraw their supplied liquidity to the pool using `repayWithATokens` feature.
+The user in this case can use aDAI to repay DAI debt in single transaction without any approvals or having to withdraw their supplied liquidity to the pool using `repayWithSpTokens` feature.

 ```tsx
 import { Contract, utils } from "ethers";